Nishit2608/Real-Time_Lane_And_Vehicle_Detection/README.md

-# Real-Time_Lane_-_Vehicle_Detection_using_UNet_and_YOLOv8
-A real-time lane and vehicle detection system using UNet for semantic segmentation and YOLOv8 for object detection.

 # 🚗 Real-Time Lane & Vehicle Detection using UNet and YOLOv8
 A real-time lane and vehicle detection system using UNet for semantic segmentation and YOLOv8 for object detection.
 - 🧠 Semantic Segmentation (UNet)